TSDC'S TOOLKIT FOR TRANSFORMATION

 This toolkit is designed to give practitioners guidance, strategies and models that will support their work to change school policies and practices around student discipline.
 This work is ongoing.
 Visit again soon for updates and contact us to share ideas of your own.

-The District Spotlight is a recurring feature in the Transforming School Discipline Collaborative (TSDC) quarterly newsletter that highlights the work of districts in their processes to improve discipline practices.
-Below are excerpts from our conversations.
+The District Spotlight is a recurring feature in the Transforming School Discipline Collaborative (TSDC) quarterly newsletter that highlights the work of school leaders to improve discipline practices.
+Below are video excerpts from our conversations.

 Do you have questions you'd like to see answered?
 Interested in being featured in the District Spotlight?
 Contact us today.